garystafford/glue-ml-transforms/README.md

 ## Copy Script to S3

 In reference to step #3, above.
-Change S3 bucket name to match your environment.
+Change the S3 bucket name to match your environment.

 ```shell
 export YOUR_BUCKET_NAME="glue-ml-transform-results-111222333444-us-east-1"